Heliya-Rahmatiyan/brain-tumor-classification-deeplearning/README.md

 **Clinical Logic Routing:**
 * **Tumor Predicted**: The pipeline overlays dynamic heatmaps precisely targeting the detected pathology zones to guide the radiologist and ensure clinical accountability.
 * **No Tumor Predicted**: The system triggers a clinical gate that completely suppresses the visualization layer, rendering a clean, distraction-free scan to prevent cognitive overload during negative findings (both True Negatives and False Negatives).

+---

+## ⚠️ Limitations & Clinical Disclaimer

+While the proposed pipeline and ensemble system achieved strong performance on the evaluation set, several critical boundaries must be acknowledged:

+1. **Single Cohort Evaluation**: Evaluation was strictly performed on a single public dataset; no external validation cohorts from different clinical centers or MRI scanners were available to test cross-site generalization.
+2. **2D Dimensionality**: The MRI scans were processed as independent 2D axial slices rather than continuous 3D volumetric studies, which limits the spatial contextual awareness of the network.
+3. **Data Scale**: The dataset volume remains relatively small compared to massive natural image benchmarks, leaving room for further optimization via larger multi-institutional data.
+4. **No Clinical Readiness Implied**: Performance metrics and visual heatmaps should not be interpreted as evidence of true clinical validation or readiness.